camelkyhn/ExtensionLibrary/README.md

 # ExtensionLibrary
-Some C# extension methods in order to use in projects just for readability.
+        Some C# extension methods in order to use in projects.